 Prior to some business travels I arranged for three people to help me with some small projects while I was away.
 As my trip was an extended one, it was helpful to lighten my load by downloading a few tasks.
 However, upon my return, I discovered that none of the tasks had been completed and I had to play catch-up with things I thought had been taken care of.

 Does this sound familiar to you?
-Can you recall the emotions you had to manage as you handle the disappointments of your professional (and personal) life?
-As a result of this experience, I have been pondering a question which lies at the crux of this story:
+Can you recall the emotions you had to manage as you handled the disappointments of your professional (and personal) life?
+As a result of this experience, I have been pondering a question that lies at the crux of this story:

 Heart: This perspective takes an empathetic approach to disappointment.
 It may focus on the emotions that this challenge causes you (frustration, anxiety, anger) or it may try to assess the heart of the other person (what is going on in their lives that led to this outcome?).
 The inner voice of this perspective asks, “How does this make me or the other person feel?
 What are the issues that caused this disappointment?
 How can I positively (or negatively) respond in light of these emotions?”

 Me: This approach considers how disappointment personally affects you.
 The inner voice of this perspective asks, “What did I do that caused this?
 Were my requests unclear or unrealistic?
 What could I have done differently to achieve my goals?
 How can I respond in order that this doesn’t happen to me again?”